matfantinel/fantinel.dev/src/lib/posts/2022-year-in-review.md

 I'm planning on refactoring the code structure on this website, adopting Atomic Design, and publishing that alongside a nice article explaining all about it.
 Plus, releasing at least one of the side projects that I've built the proof-of-concept for this year.

-Above all, I want 2023 to be <SparklingHighlight>C O Z Y</SparklingHighlight>.
+Above all, I want 2023 to be <SparklingHighlight color="secondary">C O Z Y</SparklingHighlight>.
 That's a good word.

 ## Wrapping up